by Jeffrey Mays, Science Education Specialist

 Note: For General Chemistry and Introductory Physics, we have also produced separate Complete Solutions and Answers books containing the answers and step-by-step solutions for all chapter exercises, quizzes, tests, and semester exams.
 These guides are intended for use by teachers and graders, and compile the answer key material from the Digital Resources with the step-by-step solutions to the calculation problems, thus supplying everything in one convenient location and making them more comprehensive than the Solutions Manuals.

 - Experiment Manuals are available separately for 9th–12th grade texts and contain the experiment procedures, lists of materials needed, learning objectives, discussion questions, safety concerns, waste disposal instructions, and any other special notes or issues to be aware of.
 For our Earth Science and Physical Science texts, the experiments are included as part of the Digital Resources; you do not have to buy a separate experiment manual for the lower-level courses.

 I hope this overview of the pedagogy and structure of Novare Science materials has been helpful to you.
 Part 2 of this boot camp, coming March 18, will address how to put all of these curriculum pieces together in order to successfully teach your Novare Science class!

 Jeffrey Mays works with educators around the country to develop excellent science programs.
-He has degrees from Baylor, Covenant Theological Seminary, and Seattle Pacific.
+He has degrees from Baylor University, Covenant Theological Seminary, and Seattle Pacific University.
 He lives in Austin, Texas.